Iranian–Kurdish conflict: 2004

-Iran–PJAK conflict is an ongoing rebellion of PJAK in which hundreds of Kurdish militants and Iranian forces as well as civilians have died, officially beginning from April 2004.
+The Iran–PJAK conflict is an ongoing rebellion of PJAK in which hundreds of Kurdish militants and Iranian forces as well as civilians have died, officially beginning from April 2004.
 PJAK is based in the border area with Iraqi Kurdistan and is affiliated with the Marxist PKK from Turkey, though PJAK themselves tend to neglect this alleged relation.
 Although sometimes described as an organization demanding human rights for Kurds in Iran, it is regarded as a separatist organization by Iranian media and various Western analysts.
 The PJAK goal is an establishment of Kurdish autonomy and according to Habeeb, they do not intend to pose any serious threat to the regime of the Islamic Republic.

 In one of the first actions of the Obama administration, PJAK was declared a "terrorist organization".
 PJAK and Iranian government agreed on a ceasefire deal following the 2011 Iranian offensive on PJAK bases.
 After the ceasefire agreement, a number of clashes between the PJAK and the IRGC took place in 2012, and by mid-2013, the fighting resumed in sporadic incidents, escalating in 2016.